 - Cook ground turkey in a nonstick skillet over medium heat, breaking it up with a spatula and cooking until no pink remains (roughly 7 minutes).
 Cool slightly.

-- In a large bowl, stir together all ingredients.
-Scrape into a deep 9X13 inch casserole dish.
+- In a large bowl, stir together all ingredients, reserving 3/4 cup of cheese.
+Scrape into a deep 9X13 inch casserole dish and sprinkle with the reserved 3/4 cup of cheese.

 - Cover and bake for 45 minutes.